 Overview.
 The accompanying condensed consolidated financial statements are prepared in accordance with generally accepted accounting principles applicable to a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-In accordance with ASU No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going concern (Subtopic 205-40), we have evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern within one year after the date that condensed consolidated financial statements are issued.
+In accordance with ASU No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going concern (Subtopic 205-40), we have evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern within one year after the date that the condensed consolidated financial statements are issued.

 We have historically funded our operations with cash flow from operations, equity capital raises, and note payable agreements from investors, in addition to bank loans.
 Our principal uses of cash have been debt service, capital expenditures, working capital, and funding operations.
-For the six months ended June 30, 2023, we incurred an operating loss of \$7.6 million and used cash in operations of \$5.2 million.
-As of June 30, 2023, the Company has approximately \$11.2 million of indebtedness and working capital excluding cash and debt of \$5.8 million which compares to the \$7.6 million as of December 31, 2022.
+For the nine months ended September 30, 2023, we incurred an operating loss of \$11.3 million and used cash in operations of \$6.4 million.
+As of September 30, 2023, the Company has approximately \$11.4 million of indebtedness and working capital excluding cash and debt of \$3.6 million which compares to the \$7.6 million as of December 31, 2022.

 During the third quarter of 2022, we secured a term loan in the maximum amount of \$6.0 million, with \$4.0 million being advanced upon execution and up to two additional \$1.0 million advances available to us subject to performance hurdles.
-Additionally, we secured an asset based line of credit with a \$15.0 million credit limit subject to accounts receivable and inventory balances.
+Additionally, we secured an asset based line of credit with a \$8.0 million credit limit subject to accounts receivable and inventory balances.
 The term loan and asset based line of credit were secured in order to augment our liquidity, as needed, through the execution of management's plan.
-The Company had drawn \$4.0 million of the term loan and \$3.0 million (net of repayments) of the asset based line of credit as of June 30, 2023.
-See Note 5 to our financial statements included herein for a description of the asset based line of credit and Note 6 for a description of the term loan.
+The Company had drawn \$4.0 million of the term loan and \$2.9 million (net of repayments) of the asset based line of credit as of September 30, 2023.
+See Note 5 to our financial statements included herein for a description of the term loan.